Numel2020/Notes/README.md

 # Notes
-## 1. Setting up a JsCongfig file in react-app
+## 1. Setting up a `JsCongfig.json` file in react-app
 You can configure your application to support importing modules using absolute paths.
-This can be done by configuring a jsconfig.json or tsconfig.json file in the root of your project.
+This can be done by configuring a `jsconfig.json` or `tsconfig.json` file in the root of your project.

 ```javascript
 {